 Elizabeth Smoots, MD

 The American Cancer Society (ACS) offers these general screening recommendations for healthy women.
 If you have certain risk factors or symptoms, work with your doctor, who can create a cancer screening schedule that is right for you.
-It is important to remember that people of any age can get cancer, but the risk for most cancers increase with age.
+It is important to remember that people of any age can get cancer, but the risk for most cancers increases with age.

 The following is advice from ACS on how to watch for common cancers in young and middle-aged women.
 Since screening tests and exams are the best way to catch cancer early, carefully check to make sure you are getting what you need.